-Alexa Canady Doctors & Dentist Conference: A conference providing career knowledge and experiences for young women who are interested in the medical field through interaction with leaders within the field.
+Alexa Canady Conference for Future Doctors, Dentists and Nurses: A conference providing career knowledge and experiences for young women who are interested in the medical field through interaction with leaders within the field.
 Young women in grades seven through 10 are encouraged to apply.

 Edith Cousins Day of Service: A specific event named in honor of the chapter’s Honorary Charter Member, Edith Cousins, in recognition of her work and life within the chapter and the Columbus community.
 The event is held each year during the sorority’s Sisterhood Month in March.